amdudda/web_Project3_NewsBot/README.md

 * User password management is not yet fully implemented.
 The routes are set up and working, but I need to do some client-side code so that reset submission can only happen if the new password is successfully confirmed.
 * I noticed some odd layout quirks when testing the web site on my Kindle.
 I may switch to using Bootstrap to handle CSS styling of the pages.
+* Sometime after my initial deployment, my NYT api started generating errors, and it seems to be affecting my ability to fetch & store their data.
+So my tweets don't seem to be getting tweeted.

 ### Possible Additional Features